2qx/awesome-bitcoin-cash/README.md

 - [Use.Cash](https://usecash.com/) - Guide for using cryptocurrency like cash.
 - [Bitgree](https://www.bitgree.com) - service to privately purchase goods on Amazon.com and others at a discount.
 - [Purse.io](https://purse.io/) - service to privately purchase goods on Amazon.com (US) at a discount.
-- [Bitpay Directory](https://bitpay.com/directory) - partial list of websites using bitpay as a payment processor (sometimes outdated).

 ## Some Charities and Foundations